computer-science-engineering/learning-computer-science/README.md

 1. Make sure new .project and .classpath files have been generated.
 Verify that .classpath now points to the new version of Java.
 This may take a good few minutes.
 1. Run gradlew test and code coverage tasks.
 1. Update CI scripts (appveyor, circle-ci, travis) to point to new Java version.
+   1. For circle-ci, docker image tags can be viewed [here](https://circleci.com/docs/2.0/docker-image-tags.json).

 #### Gradle